zivtech/Bodiless-JS/packages/bodiless-documentation/doc/About/SiteBuildBasics.md

 # Site Building Basics

 This section describes how to work with BodilessJS to build out a basic editable site.
-A standalone Gatsby starter will be released soon, but for now you can work with the example/test site in the core monorepo.
+A standalone Gatsby starter will be released soon, but for now you must clone the Bodiless monorepo to create a new site.

 > Note: The API's described below are under active development and are subject to change.

 ## Create a Site
-To begin, follow the directions to [create a new site](./GettingStarted?id=creating-a-new-site) and all the pages we create in this tutorial will be in this new site.
+To begin, follow the directions to
+[create a new site](./GettingStarted?id=creating-a-new-site) and all the pages we create in this tutorial will be in this new site.

 ## Creating pages